-Group Counseling sessions are designed to support discussion among patients, with guidance from the facilitator to support understanding and encourage participation on psychosocial issues related to substance use.
+Group Counseling sessions are designed to support discussion among patients, with guidance from the facilitator to support understanding and encourage participation, on psychosocial issues related to substance use.

 This does not include recreational activities, skill building sessions (e.g., employment, education, tutoring), or time spent viewing videos/DVDs (although discussion time is generally allowable).
 Group Counseling sessions need to incorporate Motivational Interviewing and Cognitive Behavioral Therapy techniques.
-To ensure that patients are aware of upcoming Group Counseling and Patient Education sessions, a monthly calendar must be posted in areas accessible to patients which includes the topic, location, date, time, and facilitator.
+To ensure that patients are aware of upcoming Group Counseling and Patient Education sessions, a monthly calendar must be posted in areas accessible to patients which includes the topic, location, date, time, and facilitator name of upcoming sessions.

-Group Counseling sessions are available at all LOCs and are defined as in-person or telehealth contact between up to two (2) registered or certified SUD counselors or LPHAs and (2) to twelve (12) patients at the same time.
-This includes family members, non-MHLA, and non-Medi-Cal participants.
-Only services to eligible patients (Medi-Cal or MHLA participants, or individuals participating in a County funded program such as AB 09 receiving treatment) can be claimed to SAPC.
+Group Counseling sessions are available at all LOCs and are defined as face-to-face contact between up to two (2) registered or certified SUD counselors or LPHAs, and between two (2) to twelve (12) patients at the same time.
+This includes family members, non-My Health LA (MHLA), and non-Medicaid (Medi-Cal) participants.
+Only eligible patients (Medi-Cal or MHLA participants, or individual participating in a County funded program such as AB 109 receiving treatment) can be claimed to SAPC.